couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 The code above should give you a list of beer names for all beer documents that exist in the beer-sample bucket.
-If you want to filter that list, there are fluent methods that may be chained off of the IView instance before iterating over it.
-Modifying the GetView call above as follows will find all beers whose names start with "A" and limits the results to 50 rows.
+If you want to filter that list, there are fluent methods that can be chained off of the `IView` instance before iterating over it.
+Modifying the `GetView` call above as follows finds all beers whose names start with "A" and limits the results to 50 rows.
 See the API reference for other fluent methods.
-Please note that these methods return an IView instance, which is an IEnumerable, but is not an IQueryable.
-Therefore, using LINQ extension methods on the IView will not reduce the results in the query.
+These methods return an `IView` instance, which is an `IEnumerable`, but is not an `IQueryable`.
+Therefore, using LINQ extension methods on the `IView` does not reduce the results in the query.
-Only the IView fluent methods will affect the query before it is run.
+Only the `IView` fluent methods affect the query before it is run.

 ```
 var view = client.GetView("beer", "by_name").StartKey("A").EndKey("B").Limit(50);
 ```

-Also included in the IViewRow instance, is the original ID (the key from the k/v pair) of the document.
-It is accessible by way of the IViewRow's ItemId property.
+Also included in the `IViewRow` instance, is the original ID (the key from the key-value pair) of the document.
+It is accessible by way of the `ItemId` property of the `IViewRow`.
 Taking that ID, it is possible to retrieve the original document.
 Using the JSON extension methods, it's also possible to get a Beer instance for each row.
-If it seems expensive to perform these lookups, recall that Couchbase Server has a Memcached layer built in and these queries are unlikely to be pulling data from disk.
+If it seems expensive to perform these lookups, recall that Couchbase Server has a memcached layer built in, and these queries are unlikely to be pulling data from disk.
 The documents are likely to be found in memory.